 1. General

-This appendix refers to the WIGOS Metadata Standard, which consists of the set of observational metadata elements to be made available internationally, for the effective interpretation by all observational data users of observations from all WIGOS component observing systems.
+This appendix refers to the WIGOS Metadata Standard, which consists of the set of observational metadata elements to be made available internationally, for the effective interpretation by all observations users of observations from all WIGOS component observing systems.
 In this way, metadata users can access important information about why, where and how an observation was made.
 Metadata also provide information on the processing of the raw data and data quality.
 Note that WIGOS metadata, which is required from specific components or subsystems, is detailed in sections 3–8.

 The table below presents categories (or groups) of metadata, each containing one or more elements.
 Each element is classified (using the same terminology as ISO) as mandatory (M), conditional (C) or optional (O).
 In the table, the mandatory elements are shown in bold and the conditional elements in italics.